It’s time for businesses to reduce value chain emissions

 With value chain emissions accounting for around 90% of the average business’s carbon footprint, it’s plain to see how the climate benefits when businesses reduce those emissions.

-But what some businesses may not know is that there are also significant opportunities to be seized by measuring and reducing value chain emissions.
+But what some businesses may not know is that there are also significant opportunities to be seized by calculating and reducing value chain emissions.

 Below are three of those opportunities, explained.